-Key Data Sources Data Supplied Pro EMS ambulance service Geographic information, naloxone usage, demographic data Cambridge Health Alliance Monthly overdose data, underlying conditions Access: Drug User Health Program Overdoses not captured by ambulance or hospital data Massachusetts Department of Public Health Official state numbers on mortality, emergency department visits, and hospitalizations

-All EMS incidents that were likely related to opioids were pulled from the Pro EMS FirstWatch system.
-Epidemiologists at the Cambridge Public Health Department used narrative reports for each incident, as well as patient vital signs and naloxone response, to categorize each incident by overdose status.

-Geocoded EMS data provided a picture of non-fatal overdose at the neighborhood level, and incident addresses were heat-mapped to visualize patterns and high-volume locations.
-Kernel density estimates were calculated to mask point data location and visualize the neighborhood-level burden of non-fatal overdose.
-Incidents were categorized by gender, homeless status, and town/city of residence.

-Hospital data were collected from Cambridge Health Alliance locations based on overdoserelated ICD-10 codes.
-F11.10 and select codes within T40 (T40.0, T40.1, T40.2, T40.3, T40.4, T40.6, and T40.69, excluding underdosing) were used to extract suspect opioid overdose incidents from the Cambridge Health Alliance Epic system.
+Key Data Sources Data Supplied Pro EMS ambulance service Geographic information, naloxone usage, demographic data Cambridge Health Alliance Monthly overdose data, underlying conditions Access: Drug User Health Program Overdoses not captured by ambulance or hospital data Massachusetts Department of Public Health Official state numbers on mortality, emergency department visits, and hospitalizations Classification Algorithm All EMS incidents that were likely relat system.
+Epidemiologists at the Cambrid each incident, as well as patient vital si overdose status.
+This method of classif From May 17, 2017 to present, a mach incidents.
+Using natural language pro the narrative text of new incidents we ed to opioids were pulled from the Pro EMS FirstWatch dge Public Health Department used narrative reports for gns and naloxone response, to categorize each incident by ication was used from January 1, 2017 to May 17, 2017. nine learning algorithm was used to classify EMS cessing models in the programming language R, 6 ere compared to previously manually classified data.
+A corpus of approximately 1,500 manu document matrix to train a Support Ve learning model.
+7 New data were classis Public Health Department verified inci 2018, the algorithm had an accuracy o 95.04%.
+For more information, please ally classified incidents were used to generate a ctor Machine (SVM), which is a type of supervised fied using this model.
+Epidemiologists at the Cambridge dents that were not conclusively labeled.
+As of December f 87.56%, a sensitivity of 68.75%, and a specificity of contact the Division of Epidemiology and Data Services.
+Geocoding Geocoded EMS data provided a pictur and incident addresses were heat-ma Kernel density estimates were calcula neighborhood-level burden of non-fat homeless status, and town/city of res e of non-fatal overdoses at the neighborhood level, pped to visualize patterns and high-volume locations. ited to mask point data location and visualize the cal overdoses.
+Incidents were categorized by gender, idence.
+Hospital data were collected from Cam ICD-10 codes.
+F11.10 and select codes T40.69, excluding underdosing) were u Cambridge Health Alliance Epic system bridge Health Alliance locations based on overdose-related within T40 (T40.0, T40.1, T40.2, T40.3, T40.4, T40.6, and sed to extract suspect opioid overdose incidents from the .
 SAS version 9.4 was used for all analyses.